Dave Renton: Law

 Since 2009, Renton has practised as a barrister at Garden Court Chambers in London, in employment and housing law.

 Renton's clients have included the Bank of Ideas and Dave Smith, a construction worker who in 2012 and 2013 sued Carillion (JM) Ltd for blacklisting, in the aftermath of the Consulting Association scandal.
 Renton represented Smith at the Employment Tribunal, Employment Appeal Tribunal, Court of Appeal and European Court of Human Rights.
 It was during Smith's Tribunal hearing that the information first came into the public domain that construction workers had been spied on by the police or security services.

 In 2021, Renton represented Stan Keable of Labour Against the Witchhunt, at the Employment Appeal Tribunal, which held that Keable was unfairly dismissed for events occurring at the "Enough is Enough" protests against Jeremy Corbyn.
 The EAT upheld an order that Keable should be reinstated.
+In 2024, during protests against the genocide in Gaza, he represented the University of Birmingham student Mariyah Ali and other occupiers in contesting the university's right to expel the encampment.

+Renton's book about working as a barrister during the COVID-19 lockdown, Jobs and Homes, was reviewed by Anna Minton in Prospect.